 The solution was based on the IBM Application Server (WebSphere) which since that time has been one of Visionnaire's great know-how, which has several highly qualified professionals developing WebSphere platform and Java language for the corporate world.
 Partner of IBM.

 The solution envisaged a view of "electronic channels," or eChannels, where the HSBC client could perform all the typical operations of a bank, via the Web and any electronic channel.

-Visionnaire assisted HSBC Bank's technical staff in the creation and development of a new Internet Banking, which took years of development, and in the end, and even for years after the first development, received several awards as the best Internet Banking in Brazil.
+Visionnaire assisted HSBC Bank's technical staff in the creation and development of a new Internet Banking, which took years of development, and in the end.

 Detailed solution: Visionnaire, in conjunction with HSBC's eChannels, designed an Application Servers based solution, due to the priority of having a robust system that would withstand heavy loads and , Above all, be safe.
 The platform used was IBM WebSphere.
 At that time few companies had strong knowledge of WebSphere and Corporate Java development, as Visionnaire already had nearly 10 years of Java Enterprise development as well as high experience in WebSphere, it was possible to execute the project.

 In addition to the Application Server as the primary basis for the solution, the increased complexity forms the system integrations.
 An intelligent Web Services-based integration architecture was created, enabling integration with COBOL-developed mainframe account systems, insurance systems running on minicomputers, investment systems that operated on Unix workstations, along with numerous internal systems And financial systems that executed in microcomputers in the philosophy "client / server".
 The integrated databases were all, ranging from databases to mainframes, through Oracle, Sybase, Informix and SQL Server, across the various systems.